 The puzzle?
 Why don’t hibiscus flowers attract butterflies?
 Why is such a spectacular flower not a butterfly destination?
 Next, who does pollinate these flowers?
 I’ve logged in my time, without question and not seen butterflies, bees, flies or wasps wiggle around in hibiscus.
 Of, course we only photograph in the morning, and usually stop by 11-11:30 in the morning.
 Do they do pump sweet nectar at all?
 Afternoons?
 Nights for moths?
 Bats?

 Over all, we post to educate here.
 Butterflies do not travel to all flowers.
-Some flowers appear to never feed butterflies, no matter of much we think that they ought to.
+Some flowers appear to never feed butterflies, no matter how much we think that they ought to.